DianaLeNeant/ArtemisaNode/README.md

   - Mobile apps ... (other repositories)

 There are changes to be made soon:
-  - Add color schemes to that JSON files of configuration.
+  - Add color schemes to that JSON configuration files.

 The above changes will assure systems runtime modifications, at least the most regular ones.